isomerpages/moe-geylangmtdpri/_about-us/School Rules and Regulations.md

 ### 12) Unacceptable Acts and Behaviour

-1. <p style="text-align: justify;">Serious disciplinary action will be taken against students who commit acts that are dangerous and affect the well-being of other students and staff.
+1. <p style="text-align: justify;">Serious disciplinary action will be taken against students who commit acts that are dangerous and affect the well-being of other students and staff.<br>

-These include: <br>
+<p style="text-align: justify;">These include:<br>
-   - Smoking, drug abuse and gambling of any form
+   - Smoking, drug abuse and gambling of any form  <br>
-   - Vandalism & Arson
+   - Vandalism & Arson <br>
-   - Theft & Shoplifting
+   - Theft & Shoplifting  <br>
-   - Littering
+   - Littering  <br>
-   - Abuse of technology
+   - Abuse of technology<br>
-   - Fighting, Assault & Bullying (Physical, Verbal, Cyber)
+   - Fighting, Assault & Bullying (Physical, Verbal, Cyber)  <br>
-   - Extortion & Gangsterism
+   - Extortion & Gangsterism  <br>
-   - Rudeness, Disrespect and Open Defiance
+   - Rudeness, Disrespect and Open Defiance  <br>
-   - Outrage of modesty
+   - Outrage of modesty  <br>
-   - Practical jokes and other acts of carelessness
+   - Practical jokes and other acts of carelessness  <br>

-<p style="text-align: justify;">We care for our students and staff and believe that every child can learn and achieve in a conducive environment.
-In our efforts to achieve our vision and mission, we hope to seek parents' / guardians' cooperation and support.
+<p style="text-align: justify;"><b>We care for our students and staff and believe that every child can learn and achieve in a conducive environment.
+In our efforts to achieve our vision and mission, we hope to seek parents' / guardians' cooperation and support.</b>